hove-io/libosmpbfreader/README.rst

 libosmpbfreader
 ===============

-A simple C++ library to read OpenStreetMap binary files
+A simple C++ library to read OpenStreetMap binary files.

-It is released under the BSD licence (to be precise, the  3-clause license aka "New BSD License" aka "Modified BSD License".
+It is released under the BSD licence (to be precise, the 3-clause license aka "New BSD License" aka "Modified BSD License").

 Goal
 ****